davidblackuk/davidblackuk.github.io/_posts/2022-08-19-amstrad-cpc-amsdos-commands.md

 # Getting around to it

-I pulled an old CPC 618 out of the loft recently, by recently I mean during lock down 1, over a year ago.
-So having had it sit on the shelf in my home-office for a year, I decided to start playing with it, after a re-cap and of course the inevitable disk drive belt replacement.
+I pulled an old CPC 6128 out of the loft recently, by recently I mean during lock down 1, over a year ago.
+So having had it sit on the shelf in my home-office for a year, I decided to start playing with it, after a re-cap and of course the inevitable disc drive belt replacement.

 <div class="dbImg zoom50 centeredImg" data-src="cpc/cpc-128-replacement-belt.png" alt="Picture of a replacement belt in a bag." ></div>